JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/4-functional-programming/type_classes.md

 ## 4.1 Type classes

 *Type class* is a pattern used to achieve ad-hoc polymorphism.
-In general, it allows you to create generic type for provided list of operations, associated with a particular type, and this type is determined by parametric polymorphism.
+In general, it allows us to create generic type for provided list of operations, associated with a particular type, and this type is determined by parametric polymorphism.

 Sounds complex, but let's see with examples.
 Here's an example of a function that compares two strings: